Aryannaveenn/ClientCore-SE2/README.md

 2. **Install dependencies:**
+    Navigate to the location of the CRM file

     Run the following command in the /CRM directory in your preferred terminal
     ```
     pip install -r requirements.txt